LaoWater/LaoWater/README.md

 Programming languages became pure channels for expressing algorithms.

-Just as the meaning of life is to be found beyond words, So does the World Of Programming weigh in my heart.
+Just as the meaning of life is to be found beyond words, So does the World Of Programming weighs in my heart.
 Beyond programming languages.

 **Most of my open-source projects are aimed towards making One life easier, healthier, more connected.**